 J.D.
-Power and Associates selected Kaiser Foundation Health Plan as its top Medicare Advantage plan for 2019, the only plan to get a 5-star rating.
-Highmark came in second with 4 stars; Humana also rated 4 stars overall.
-Other Advantage plans compared (in order of preference) were Aetna, Centene, Anthem, UnitedHealthcare, and Cigna HealthSpring.
-Two stars went to WellCare, BlueCross BlueShield of Michigan and Blue Cross Blue Shield of MN.
+Power and Associates selected Kaiser Foundation Health Plan and Highmark as their top 2 Medicare Advantage plans for 2021.
+Cigna HealthSpring came in third; Humana ranked 4th.
+Other Medicare Advantage plans compared (in order of preference) were Anthem, Aetna, United Healthcare, BlueCross BlueShield of Michigan, and Centene.
+Medicare Advantage plans were evaluated on six factors (in order of importance): coverage and benefits (29%); provider choice (17%); cost (15%); customer service (14%); information and communication (13%); and billing and payment (12%).
+Original percentage weightings are shown, and may have changed.
 Commercial plan ratings are listed by state, for selected states only.
 Ratings factors were Overall member satisfaction (consumer opinions), Billing and payment, Communication, Costs, Coverage and benefits, Provider choice and Customer service.
+Announced June 2021.

 What are the best Medicare Advantage Health Insurance companies for 2022, according to usnews.com?
 Medicare Advantage health insurance companies are shown by state if their plans – together, across the state – have achieved an average of 4.5 of 5 stars by Medicare.
 Rankings use Medicare’s 2022 Star Ratings.
 Advantage plans combine Part A and Part B. Almost every state has a highly rated company, the exception being Alaska.
 Announcement made in October 2021 by U.S. News & World Report.